 Full Ankle and Foot Description

-The plantar ligaments are in the sole of the foot.
-The plantar calcaneonavicular ligament joins the navicular bone in the ankle to the calcaneus, or heel bone; the plantar cuboideonavicular ligament joins the navicular bone to the cuboid bone of the ankle.
-The plantar metatarsal ligaments bind the instep across the sole of the foot.
+Many different ligaments hold the bones of the foot firmly together while providing flexibility to the bones.
+Amongst the tarsal bones, the plantar calcaneonavicular ligament joins the navicular bone to the calcaneus (heel bone), while the plantar cuboideonavicular ligament joins the navicular bone to the cuboid bone.
+The dorsal and plantar tarsometatarsal ligaments bind the tarsal and metatarsal bones together, support the arches of the foot, and strengthen overall structure of the foot.
+In the anterior of the foot, the plantar metatarsal ligaments bind the instep across the sole of the foot.